CanHobby/RISC-V/README.md

 ### How to set up a C++ workspace for Moun River... (using my "clumsy")...

-- the individual MCU directories at <a href="https://github/openwch/ch32v20x" target=_blank>openwch github</a> each have an EVT C++ directory which contains a C++ example and instruction PDF.
+- the individual MCU directories at <a href="https://github/openwch/ch32v20x" target=_blank>openwch github</a> each have a C++ directory which contains a C++ example and instruction PDF.
 - the instructions are TOO complicated and, I think, were written for an old version of MRS - better ignored.
 - the example has a typo - I have taken the time to fix this and put together a full workspace as an example.
 - there are too many files to add to my github repo so I have it all in a ".zip"